riinr/procurl/README.md

 ### IPC

-The IPC part of this code, also has main function that sends uint8 to other process forever.
+The IPC module, also has main function that sends uint8 to other process forever.

 With 2 process, each with 02 RingBuffer (I/O), each with 2 slots and 32bytes.

-Different from the RingBuffer benchmarks, this only show how much each proccess requires to fire and forget.
+But only shows how much each proccess requires to fire and forget.

 |     |Sending (ns)|Receiving (ns)|
 |-    |           -|             -|